Life dispersed in small things forgotten

 23. Town center

 The place is now in a sad state.
 Most buildings need serious repairs, whether they are in use or boarded up.
 The new covered mall has been closed down.
-At Easter we witnessed the market, where once we listened to the smart banter of market traders selling great deals to crowds, now a lonely line of tables on which people had set out for sale cans of food they had received from the food banks, desperately seeking some liquid cash.
+At Easter we witnessed the market, where once we listened to the smart banter of market traders selling great deals to crowds, now a lonely line of tables on which people had set out for sale a few cans of food they had received from the food banks, desperately seeking some liquid cash.

 24. Cypria Maris